lblanes25/zip2pdf/prompt_real_data_layer2.md

 - Overdue entities (count)
 - Overdue and not in plan (count)

-**Connectivity-Adjusted:**
+**Connectivity-Adjusted (excluding model edges):**
-- Top 20 most connected entities: how many are in scope?
+- Top 20 most connected entities by Connectivity Total: how many are in scope?
-- Top 10 most connected entities: how many are in scope?
+- Top 10 most connected entities by Connectivity Total: how many are in scope?
 - Horizontal (cross-cutting) entities: how many are in scope?

-**Concentration:**
+**Concentration (including models):**
 - Total concentration assets (10+ dependent entities)
 - Concentration assets with zero audit coverage
 - Concentration assets where primary control owner is not in plan

 **Risk:**
 - Entities with High/Critical residual + weak controls: total count, count not in plan
-- Average connection count of High/Critical risk entities vs. Low risk entities
+- Average Connectivity Total of High/Critical risk entities vs. Low risk entities

 **Flags:**
 - Total flags generated by type and priority